Intrusion of MeV-TeV Cosmic-Rays into Molecular Clouds Studied by Ionization, the Neutral Iron Line, and Gamma-Rays: Results

 Figures~\ref{fig:dist_d2} and~\ref{fig:I_d2} show the results for $t=1\times 10^4$~yr.
-Compared with Figures~\ref{fig:dist_d} and~\ref{fig:I_d} ($t=3000$~yr), CRs enter further inside the could and gamma-rays are produced there.
-While the peak of $\zeta_p({\rm H}_2)$ is at $x=0$, that of TeV gamma-rays is at $x\sim 4$~pc, where $n_{\rm H}$ reaches the maximum.
-The peaks of $I_{{\rm 6.4keV}}$ and GeV gamma-rays are between them.
+Compared with Figures~\ref{fig:dist_d} and~\ref{fig:I_d} ($t=3000$~yr), CRs enter further inside the cloud and gamma rays are produced there.
+While the peak of $\zeta_p({\rm H}_2)$ is at $x=0$, that of TeV gamma rays is at $x\sim 4$~pc, where $n_{\rm H}$ reaches the maximum.
+The peaks of $I_{{\rm 6.4keV}}$ and GeV gamma rays are between them.

+Figures~\ref{fig:dist_d1} and~\ref{fig:I_d1} show the results when the index of the diffusion coefficient $D(p)$ is $\delta=1$ (equation~(\ref{eq:Dp})); other parameters are the same as those of the model of $\delta=1/3$.
+We consider this case because there are observations of CR transport in the heliosphere that suggest $D(p)\propto p$ at low energies (\citealt{1994ApJ...420..294B,2010ApJ...719.1497S} and references therein).
+Compared with the case of $\delta=1/3$, $D(p)$ is much smaller (larger) at $pc\ll 10$~GeV ($pc\gg 10$~GeV).
+Thus, the lower-energy CRs cannot penetrate deep inside the cloud, while the higher-energy CRs can prevail in the cloud (Figure~\ref{fig:dist_d1}).
+This explains why the tendencies shown in Figure~\ref{fig:I_d} are strengthened in Figure~\ref{fig:I_d1} in which large $\zeta_p({\rm H}_2)$ and $I_{{\rm 6.4keV}}$ regions are more confined at $x\sim 0$, while TeV gamma-ray emissions come from the entire cloud.

-\subsection{Free-Streaming Case}
+\subsection{Free-streaming Case}

 Figures~\ref{fig:dist_f} and~\ref{fig:I_f} show the results for the free-streaming case.
 While most parameters are the same as those for the diffusive case, we need to reduce the total CR energy to $E_{\rm CR,tot}=5\times 10^{48}$~erg (or increase $V_{\rm SNR}$ by 20 times) and adopt $\alpha=2.8$ (equation~(\ref{eq:f0})) to reproduce the observed total gamma-ray fluxes.
-This is because in this model both GeV and TeV CRs freely penetrate into the cloud without cooling (Figure~\ref{fig:dist_f}) and effectively produce gamma-rays through interaction with high-density gas at $x\sim 4$~pc (Figure~\ref{fig:I_f}b).
+This is because in this model both GeV and TeV CRs freely penetrate into the cloud without cooling (Figure~\ref{fig:dist_f}) and effectively produce gamma rays through interaction with high-density gas at $x\sim 4$~pc (Figure~\ref{fig:I_f}b).
 The total gamma-ray fluxes are $F_\gamma=1.3\times 10^{-10}\rm\: erg\: cm^{-2}\: s^{-1}$ at $E_\gamma=1.3$~GeV, and $F_\gamma=1.0\times 10^{-12}\rm\: erg\: cm^{-2}\: s^{-1}$ at $E_\gamma=1.3$~TeV.
 Since GeV-TeV CRs are uniformly distributed in the cloud (Figure~\ref{fig:dist_f}), the gamma-ray profiles simply reflect the gas density $n_{\rm H}$ (Figure~\ref{fig:I_f}b).